stromseng/effective-progress/ROADMAP.md

 ## Next up

-- Fixup default eta styling
 - make it easy to configure order of, and which cells are included
-- figure out why package size on npmx is so large, and why deps arent showing
-- figure out if we can remove the renderloop in `service.tsx`, and just rely on Ink rendering
 - configurable transient/cleanup mode, clear fully on completion, leave completion message, leave full bar
 - add speed calculation column, I.e 100/s or download speed 200Mbit/s etc.
 - allow precreating tasks then passing them to the public APIs, `.all` `.foreach` to have them use an existing task instead of creating a new one, to allow for showing the upcoming tasks, even though they are executed lazily.